Very few creatures on earth are as amazing and diverse as

 Antisocial Behavior in frogfish is often seen before a

 mating cycle has begun.
-The pushy male just wont take NO! for an answer and assuming
+The pushy male just wont take NO! for an answer.
+The female was a little more than irritated by her male suitor and let him

 have it.
 There isnt any exterior organs or markings to tell a male frogfish